 Please refer to the graph located at the back of this pamphlet.
-Assuming a \$2,500.00 annual contribution, and the corresponding grant of \$500.00 is made each year (up to a maximum lifetime grant money of \$7,200.00 per beneficiary); and assuming these funds are invested with a 7.5% annual return, the change in value of your account over 15 years (maximum grant money is received at age 15) would represent an increase in overall value of 42.74%.
+Assuming a \$2,500.00 contribution with the corresponding grant of \$500.00 is made per annum (up to a maximum lifetime grant totaling \$7,200.00 per beneficiary); and assuming these funds are invested with a 7.5% annual return, the change in the value of your account over 15 years would represent an increase in overall value of 42.74%.
 This does not factor in any costs associated with having the account.